top of page

 Pupils will also study our Breaking Barriers Program which combines Humanities, Art and Design and outdoor learning to push our pupils’ understanding of topics in the real world whilst consolidating Core and Foundation subjects.
 The aim of the Breaking Barriers curriculum is to provide opportunities for students to develop all aspects of their character and allow them to develop into strong, knowledgeable adults with a deeper understanding of the world around them.

-Invested Education offers a rich and diverse curriculum to pupils in years 10 and 11.
-Pupils have the opportunity to work towards several GCSE qualifications and other accredited courses.
-The qualifications offered are:
+At KS4, Invested Education offers a rich and diverse curriculum to pupils.
+They have the opportunity to work towards several GCSE qualifications and other accredited courses.
+The qualifications offered are

 Personal, Social, and Health Education (PSHE) is also an essential part of our KS4 Curriculum alongside Physical Education, both of which will help build the understanding of respect, tolerance and promote good mental health, physical health and emotional resilience.